Key Biscayne's Tuesday menu

 Dinner Mon to Sat: 6 p.m. to 10:00 p.m. / Sun 6 p.m. to 9:30 p.m.

+Home of the $13 Panini lunch deal, and complete your Tutto experience enjoying our daily 2 for 1 special on Sangria and Prosecco

-Tuesday special....
-Join us for our PASTA Tuesday lunch special... choose a pasta dish, like Spinach Ravioli, Spaghetti Bolognese or Fettuccini Alfredo, salad and cup of soup of the day for only $15 - served from 11:30 a.m. to 4 p.m.
+Join us for our Tuesday lunch special... choose any Panini Sandwich and a soda for only $13 - served from 11:30 a.m. to 4 p.m.

 328 Crandon Blvd #111, Key Biscayne / Galleria Shopping Center - (305) 361-2224.